culanomeara/lets-talk-about-lego/README.md

 - __Childhood section__

   - The Childhood section will allow the user to find out about the 3 sets that I found memorable during my childhood.
-  - The idea of this is to bring some nostalgia and pique the users interest in LEGO and want to find out mnore
+  - The idea of this is to bring some nostalgia and pique the users interest in LEGO and want to find out more

 ![Childhood Section](assets/images/childhood.png)